'Extremely dangerous travel conditions' expected as ice blankets much of the Northeast while the Gulf Coast could get pummeled with storms - KESQ

 Treacherous, icy conditions are gripping much of the Northeast while millions of people along the Gulf Coast are under the gun for severe storms Sunday.

-In New England, freezing rain and sleet have blanketed parts of Pennsylvania and New York.
+In the Northeast, freezing rain and sleet have blanketed parts of Pennsylvania and New York.
 Other areas in the region are getting walloped with snow.
+More than 30 million people across the region are under winter weather advisories on Sunday morning.

 “Significant icing” is expected in parts of central Pennsylvania, where an ice storm warning is in effect until 2 p.m.
 Sunday, said the National Weather Service office in State College, Pennsylvania.